BloomyControls/abs-scpi-driver/README.md

 - Implements all SCPI commands and queries supported by the ABS
 - Automatic device discovery over UDP multicast and RS-485 to quickly find and identify devices
-- Exception-less error handling\*
+- Exception-less error handling (see below)
 - C wrapper (`include/bci/abs/CInterface.h`) for use in C and other languages
 - Easy inclusion in CMake projects

+> [!NOTE]
-\* Exceptions are not handled internally unless it is necessary to do so.
-Any exceptions thrown by this library are considered critical exceptional situations, such as a failure to allocate memory.
+> Exceptions are not handled internally unless it is necessary to do so.
+Any
+> exceptions thrown by this library are considered critical exceptional
+> situations, such as a failure to allocate memory.

 ## Example Usage (C++)